rcrews/docs-website/ccp/2.0.0/instup-upgrade.md

     url: post-upgrade/index.html
     description: >-
-      Provides the steps to you need to update your configuration and the Stellar language after your HCP upgrade.
+      Provides the steps to you need to update your configuration and the Stellar language after your CCP upgrade.

   - title: Upgrading Elasticsearch
     url: upgrade-elasticsearch/index.html